Skip to main content

 There are three main reasons why traders use it:

 1. Defined risk: You know exactly how much you can lose the moment you enter the trade.
-It’s usually cheaper to take a position in a stock using spreads than buying the same quantity of the underlying outright.
+It’s usually cheaper to take a position using spreads than buying the same quantity of the underlying asset outright.

 2. Target pinning: It’s a spread designed for when you think a stock will land near a specific price by a specific date.
-It’s like a dartboard approach to trading, which some investors love.
+It’s like a dartboard approach to trading.

 3. Flexibility: You can build it for either a debit (you pay to enter) or a credit (you get paid to enter).
-Also, you can tilt it to be bullish, bearish, or neutral!
+You can also tilt it to be bullish, bearish, or neutral.

-Within butterfly spreads, there are two main types you should know about: the standard butterfly and the broken-wing butterfly.
+Within butterfly spreads, there are two main types you should know about: the standard butterfly and the broken-wing butterfly (BWB).
 This is how they compare:

 Feature